phuocding/master-to-pythonista/README.md

 ***A repository for contributing a python program in any of the topic you know.***

-## How to Contribute: 👨🏻‍💻

-1. Fork the project.
-2. Make any changes in your forked repo
-3. On this repo, click `Pull Requests` and raise a `Pull Request` selecting your fork on the right drop down

 Questions can be asked by raising an `Issue`.

 ## How to clone repo and make changes locally: ✂📋